miladashrafi/Apex.RuleGrid/readme.md

 > - The `X` in `Condition_X` and `Action_X` represents the index of the condition or action.
 > - The `ConditionsOperator` column in the Metadata sheet should contain one of the following values: `AND`, `OR`.
 > - The `Priority` column in the Metadata sheet should contain an integer value.
-> - The `GeneralAction` column in the Metadata sheet should contain one of the following values: `SetAppliedRules`.
+> - The `GeneralAction` column in the Metadata sheet can contain one of the following values: `SetAppliedRules`.
 > - The `Index` column in the Rules sheet should contain an integer value or `#FieldName`/`#Operator` for first two rows.
 > - The `Condition_X` column in the Rules sheet should contain the condition expression.
 > - The `Action_X` column in the Rules sheet should contain the action expression.